-Fox Shox Introduces New Air DH Fork, The 40 Float RC2 & Revamped DHX RC4 Shock for 2014
+Fox Shox Introduces New Air DH Fork & Revamped DHX RC4 Shock for 2014

 Last year, speculation ran rampant when pictures of what appeared to be a prototype Fox 40 began to make the rounds on several social networks.
 The new fork quickly appeared on the front of every elite Fox sponsored athlete’s bike and went on to accrue an impressive array of podiums over the course of the season.